ars-technologies/isa32bit/chapter2.md

   <img src="isa32b-hw.png" alt=" ISA32bit host/peripheral">
 </picture>

-During the data cycle with signals IOR,IOW,MEMR,MEMW being low, the ISA32bit peripheral will have additional logic/chips for data buffers for the D16-31, coming from host A0-15 signals.
+During the data cycle with signals IOR,IOW,MEMR,MEMW being low, the ISA32bit peripheral will additional logic/chips for data buffers for the D16-31, coming from host A0-15 signals.

 The ISA32bit peripheral ties MEMCS16 to ground to indicate to host that it is ISA32bit capable.